 A good base in Mathematics is essential – preferably grade 7 or above at GCSE – along with an enthusiastic interest in the subject and a determination to work hard.

-To progress onto second year Mathematics, it is important that you have satisfactorily completed the AS course.
+To progress on to the second year of Mathematics, it is important that you have satisfactorily completed the AS course.

-The Pure Core makes up two thirds of the AS and A-level qualification and provides the techniques in algebra, geometry, trigonometry and calculus that form the fundamental building blocks of the subject.
+Pure Mathematics makes up two thirds of the AS (year 12) and A-level (Year 13) qualification and provides techniques in algebra, geometry, trigonometry and calculus that form the fundamental building blocks of the subject.

 Mathematical applications make up the remaining third of the qualification and these are compulsory for every examination board.
 These are Mechanics and Statistics:

-Graphical calculators are allowed in all units and we recommend and teach with the Casio fx-CG50 calculator.
-Students will become confident at using their complex calculators in addition to thinking things through independently.
-The exam board is AQA.
+Students will become confident in using their complex calculators in addition to thinking things through independently.